terrycojones/rpnpy/README.md

 <img src="images/tui.png" width=800></img>

 You can still use your keyboard when using the TUI.
+Use ENTER to send your inputs to the calculator.

 ## Example rpnpy sessions